ZSaberLv0/ZFVimIM/README.md

       'switchable' : '(optional) 1 by default, when off, won't be enabled by ZFVimIME_keymap_next_n() series', 'dbCallback' : '(optional) func(key, option), see ZFVimIM_complete',
-                     // when dbCallback supplied, words would be fetched from this callback instead 'implData' : { // extra data for impl
+                     // when dbCallback supplied, words would be fetched from this callback instead 'menuLabel' : '(optional) string or function(item), when not empty, show label after key hint', 'implData' : { // extra data for impl
       },
     }